nfonjeannoel/Bucket-Money/README.md

 # Bucket-Money
-My first console application that i developed with python.
+My first console application that i developed with Pascal.
 Just an application that keeps record of your money usage and helps you magae your money well.
+You have the abilityh to deposit or withdraw money.
+Also to spend.